Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Futurety’s Andrew Hulse agrees: “Cold calling is not dead.
 Cold calling off of a random list with no prior research is dead.
 I do not make 100s of calls each day.
 I make 10-12 warm, researched calls each day and have been experiencing upwards of 40% conversion rates for discovery meetings.”

-Our respondents recommend several different ways to go about doing the research required to make cold outreach a little warmer.
+Our respondents shared several outbound calling best practices and unique ways to go about doing the research required to make cold outreach a little warmer.

 Text Request’s Kenneth Burke recommends looking for companies that are similar to your existing customers: “We take an industry we’re already working with.
 Then we look for more companies in that industry in a given town.
 We go to their websites, grab their contact info, and send them an email.”